Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The following video illustrates stop, stun back, and stun forward shot variations and shows how you can use pages of a book to help ensure accurate tip contact heights on the CB:

 from Patrick Johnson:

 What is the 90-degree rule ?

-The 90-degree rule states that for a stun shot, the CB and OB separate at 90 degrees, regardless of the cut angle (except for a straight-in shot, in which case the CB stops in place).
-In other words, with a stun shot the CB heads and persists along the tangent line direction, which is perpendicular to the line of centers (the line between the center of the ghost ball and OB).
+The 90-degree rule states that for a stun shot, where the CB has no top or bottom spin at impact with the OB, the CB and OB separate at 90 degrees, regardless of the cut angle (except for a straight-in shot, in which case the CB stops in place).
+In other words, with a stun shot, the CB heads and persists along the tangent line direction, which is perpendicular to the line of centers (the line between the center of the ghost ball and OB).

 The following diagrams illustrate the 90-degree separation angle between the CB and OB and how the tangent-line direction relates to other important CB position control reference lines.